darren96/CS4244-Project/README.md

 Preferably using this option to run.
 If you're using IDE like `IntelliJ`, you have to go to `Run > Edit Configurations ` to add a new `Application`.
 Next, you have to choose `SATSolver`.
 Finally, now, you can click on `run`.<br><br>
-If you're not using IDE, you could just run the command `javac *.java` from the Directory `src/stage1` in your `terminal` to compile the `java` files.Then, you could run the following command `java SATSolver`.
+If you're not using IDE, you could run the following command `java -jar SATSolver`.
-Eg: `java SATSolver`.

 <b>3.
 How to run the `RandomCNFGenerator`?</b><br>
+First, go to File > Project Structure > Libraries.
+Then, click the `+` button and choose lib folder.
+Next, in the same window, go to `Module` and select `Dependencies`.
+Make sure that `lib` is checked.
 Preferably using this option to run.
 If you're using IDE like `IntelliJ`, you have to go to `Run > Edit Configurations ` to add a new `Application`.
 Next, you have to choose `RandomCNFGenerator`.
 Finally, now, you can click on `run`.<br><br>
-If you're not using IDE, you could just run the command `javac *.java` from the Directory `src/stage2` in your `terminal ` to compile the `java` files.Then, you could run the following command `java SATSolver`.
-Eg: `java RandomCNFGenerator`.